RiotGamesCookbooks/dirsrv-cookbook/README.md

     The name of the configuration directory domain.
 389DS instances that *are* or *use* a configuration directory instance must supply this.
 The mechanism can be used to allow multiple groups of administrators access to manage specific sets of instances.

   * cfgdir_credentials
     In the same style as the 'credentials' attribute above, this defines either a String or a Hash using the keys found below.
 The default value is 'default'.
 If this option is used, you will probably want to redefine it so as to be different from the 'credentials' attribute above.
-Alternatively, yo u could have the dirsrv->default databag item include all three keys: user, userdn, and password.
+Alternatively, you could have the dirsrv->default databag item include all three keys: user, userdn, and password.

 key      | value
 ---------|-------